-The Draft Master Plan recommends the redevelopment of the existing cricket nets and the construction of a new, safer and multi-purpose facility that can facilitate cricket training as well other activities such as basketball, and/or as a warm up area for netball.
-Servicing a range of active pursuits including organised sport and information community participation will also complement the proposed play area.
-It is recommended that the new facility is enclosed to enhance the safety of Reserve users, and that it is constructed to the recommendations for sport for a local level venue.
+The Master Plan recommends the redevelopment of the existing cricket nets and the construction of a new, safer and multi-purpose facility that can facilitate cricket training as well other activities such as basketball, and/or as a warm up area for netball.
+It is recommended that the new facility is enclosed to enhance the safety of Reserve users.
 Investigating alternate solutions for water tanks presently located to the north of the cricket nets may improve sightlines and visual amenity of this area.

-Landscape Plan ID Recommendation Key themes 21 Consider fully enclosing existing cricket nets to increase safety.
-Consider incorporating basketball half court line marking, backboard, and ring to allow multi-purpose use of the nets and to replace the informal basketball area at the existing asphalt netball courts.
-Consider providing a netball ring for warm-up opportunities.
-The enclosed facility is to meet Cricket Australia guidelines for a local level facility.
+Landscape Plan ID Recommendation Key themes Cost 20 Consider fully enclosing existing cricket nets to increase safety.
+Consider incorporating basketball half court line marking, backboard, and ring to allow multi-purpose use of the nets.
+The enclosed facility is to meet Cricket Australia guidelines for a local level facility and ensure suitability within the main playground area. 外 \$303,000